When is the iPad Pro coming out?

 (That doesn't mean it won't happen, of course.
 Tim Cook isn't infallible, for one thing.
 And on the other hand, Apple is fantastic at making us want things we didn't know we needed.)

-Apple has just launched an ultraportable 12-inch MacBook, and this casts twin doubts over the iPad Pro rumour: one, it's possible that sightings of screen components for this project mistakenly contributed to the iPad Pro rumours; and two, it's an extra alternative - on top of the cheaper Air and the more powerful Pro - that we think the average mobile worker would rather take than a 12-inch iPad.
+Apple recently launched an ultraportable 12-inch MacBook, and this casts twin doubts over the iPad Pro rumour: one, it's possible that sightings of screen components for this project mistakenly contributed to the iPad Pro rumours; and two, it's an extra alternative - on top of the cheaper Air and the more powerful Pro - that we think the average mobile worker would rather take than a 12-inch iPad.
 If you need a 12-inch screen for working on the go, why would you pick an iPad, which is less suitable for work, has a smaller library of serious work applications and doesn't come with a hardware keyboard?
 (It would presumably still be cheaper than a 12-inch MacBook, although not by much, and quite possibly not at all once you factor in a detachable keyboard.)

 Are there any reasons to think Apple will launch an iPad Pro?